 What is your job title, and what does that position entail?

-I am a Sales Engineer for Southeast Texas and Louisiana living in Houston.
+I am a Robot Sales Specialist for North Texas, Oklahoma, and Arkansas, currently living in Dallas.
 My job is to work with customers to solve automation projects, including custom machine building, multi-axis gantries, robotic assembly, robotic machine tending, precision metrology, and many others.

 How long have you worked at Olympus, where did you come from?
 A little history of how you got involved with Olympus?